connecting

 Silkworm Books.

 An interpretation of the many facets of Theravada Buddhism practiced in Thailand, Laos, Cambodia, Myanmar and Sri Lanka.
-From myths, legends, rites of passage and festivals to Buddhism and the State.
+From myths, legends, rites of passage and festivals.

-Relationship between Kingship and sacred cosmology and the rise of Buddhist political leaders in Post colonial period.
+The relationship between kingship and sacred cosmology and the rise of Buddhist political leaders in post colonial period.
 The book also analyzes changing roles of monk and laity, the role of women, and Buddhism in the West.

 The Power of Buddhism by His Holiness The Dalai Lama and Jean-Claude Carriere.